romanwixinger/profiles-rest-api/documentation/RecommendedTestPOST.md

 *  **URL Params**

     **Optional:** <br>

-    Specify the index of the first recommended test to be retrieved: <br>
-    `start=[integer]`

-    Specify the maximum number of recommended tests to be retrieved:  <br>
+    Specify the maximum number of recommended subtopics to be tested:  <br>
     `number=[integer]`

+    Specify the maximum number of questions per subtopic to be tested:  <br>
+    `length=[integer]`

 * **Data Params**